benbrastmckie/LogicNotes/README.md

 I also hope to extend consideration to some basic set theory and lattice theory in support of the final two logical systems.

+If you are looking for reinforcements, [here](https://github.com/benbrastmckie/OpenLogic/tree/master/courses/sets-logic-computation) is an open source textbook with some of the basics presented in an accessible way.